getsentry/seer/README.md

 ##### Using encrypted VCRs

 Before committing the VCRs, you must run `make vcr-encrypt` to encrypt them.
+> By default, the `CLEAN=1` flag is set, so the encrypted cassettes will match exactly what you have in your local.
+If you want to not overwrite files, run `make vcr-encrypt CLEAN=0`.

 If you want to run tests with VCRs enabled, you must run `make vcr-decrypt` to decrypt them.
+> By default, the `CLEAN` flag is not set, so files in your local that don't exist in the repo will not be deleted.
+If you want your local to match exactly what is in the encrypted cassettes, run with `CLEAN=1`.

 # Production